FT-Interitus/Interitus/README.md

 OR:

+Soon

 #### Go to Releases and Download the Programm files

 <br/>

-> It should support Ev3, Arduino and Raspberry Pi (or other platforms via plugin), but not limit the user, to make the leap into a "real" programming language.
+> It supports Ev3, Arduino and Raspberry Pi (or other platforms via plugin), but not limit the user, to make the leap into a "real" programming language.